typedb/typedb-docs/07-studio/01-quickstart.md

 Downloading, installing and running a TypeDB server differs slightly platform to platform, so we've created a guide to get you started here: [Install and Run TypeDB Server](/docs/running-typedb/install-and-run).

 ## Connecting to TypeDB Server
-Once you launch studio, head to the top right-hand corner and click 'Connect to TypeDB'.
+Once you launch Studio, head to the top right-hand corner and click 'Connect to TypeDB'.

 <div class="slideshow">